telerik/blazor-docs/components/combobox/virtualization.md

 >caption For working with [remote data](#remote-data-example), you also need:

-* `ValueMapper` - `Func<List<TValue, Task<TItem>>` - the component will call this method to request the model that matches the `Value` it has set.
+* `ValueMapper` - `Func<TValue, Task<TItem>>` - the component will call this method to request the model that matches the `Value` it has set.
 This is required because with remote data the `Value` may not be in the initial collection of `Data` that the component has, and so there would otherwise be no way to extract the `DataTextField` from it to render it.
 Usually, this method will be called on the initial render only to fetch the data item for the current selection.

 * `OnRead` - `EventCallback` - the component will call this event when the user scrolls with the corresponding offset (`Skip`), `PageSize` and any filters.
 This lets you optimize the data queries and return only what is needed at the moment, when it is needed.